-The History of Judaism Faculty, focused on the study of Jewish texts in their various historical, cultural, philosophical, literary, and religious contexts, includes Arnold Davidson, Michael Fishbane, Paul Mendes-Flohr, and James Robinson.
+The History of Judaism Faculty, focused on the study of Jewish texts in their various historical, cultural, philosophical, literary, and religious contexts, includes Arnold Davidson, Michael Fishbane, Sarah Hammerschlag, Paul Mendes-Flohr, and James Robinson.

 The History of Judaism doctoral program offers three different concentrations: Ancient Judaism, Medieval Judaism, Modern Judaism.

 Requirements for the PhD in the History of Judaism Area are: